 What Is Unagi Sauce?

-Unagi sauce (also called eel sauce, unagi no tare, or kabayaki sauce) is a Japanese glaze made for grilled eel.
-Despite the name, thereโs no eel in itโjust those 4 simple ingredients simmered into sticky perfection.
+Unagi sauce also called unagi no tare or kabayaki sauce, is a Japanese glaze made for grilled eel.
+The name stuck even though the sauce itself contains zero eel.
+It's just those four simple ingredients cooked down into something sticky, glossy, and deeply savory-sweet.

-- Tamari instead of soy sauce: For a gluten-free option.
+- Gluten-free?
+Tamari instead of soy sauce, one-for-one swap.

 How to Make Eel Sauce